davidmsdev/Testing/Selenium con Java/The Internet Test/README.md

 # The Internet Herokuapp Test Exercice

 Objective: Learn to work with Selenium with different objects and different types of operations.

 Statement: Create in a maven project the different tests taking as a base page: http://the-internet.herokuapp.com/

 ## Conditioning factors:

-Each page must be a page object
+Each page must be a page object.

 Use "Extent Report" as a reporting mechanism.
+Visit https://github.com/extent-framework/extentreports-testng-adapter.

-Visit https://github.com/extent-framework/extentreports-testng-adapter All test cases (@Test) must be contained in the same class ("runner").
+All test cases (@Test) must be contained in the same class ("runner").

 ## To run all test